Estimate Time5 min

 When markets become volatile and recessions loom, one of the biggest threats to your portfolio performance may not be the falling value of your investments—it might be how you react to it.

 Over the last 30 years, studies have shown that when investors give up on their long-term strategies and begin reacting to short-term market developments—selling investments as prices fall, for example—portfolio performance suffers.1 While your gut may compel you to sell in order to stanch the bleeding and preserve what's left of your investment, getting out of the market can be potentially devastating to a portfolio, even if it's just for a short time.
-For example, missing the best 5 days in the market between 1980 and 2022 could have reduced portfolio returns by 38%.2
+For example, a hypothetical investor who missed out on just the five best days over the past 35 years (between January 1, 1988 and December 31, 2023) would have reduced their portfolio’s value by 37%.2

 Staying invested in the face of market turmoil is easier said than done, however.
 "We've seen lots of evidence that when people experience significant volatility in the markets, they may become emotional and abandon their financial plan," says Scott McAdam, an institutional portfolio manager with Strategic Advisers, LLC, the investment manager for many of our clients who have a managed account.
 While there are personal habits you can develop to prepare yourself for the emotional distress of watching your portfolio value drop, it may make sense to configure your portfolio in a way that can help mitigate the impact of volatility.
 By investing defensively, you may be able to implement an approach that could result in shallower dips in your portfolio when the broader market is in decline.
 And shallower dips may help you fight the urge to overreact and save you from possibly abandoning your plan.